Start-stop system: Characteristics

-Start/stop technology came to Europe first, due to regulatory differences.
-25 percent of the New European Driving Cycle (NEDC) is spent idling.
-In comparison, only an estimated 11 percent of the United States United States Environmental Protection Agency (EPA) test is spent at idle.
-Start/stop activation depends on specific driver inputs as well as operating conditions.
-The engine must have reached proper temperature to get adequate light-off of its catalytic converter and also to ensure proper lubrication and as effortless a restart as possible.
+Start-stop technology was introduced in Europe first because of regulatory differences: 25 percent of the New European Driving Cycle (NEDC) is spent idling, while only an estimated 11 percent of the United States Environmental Protection Agency (EPA) test is spent idling.
+Start-stop activation depends on specific driver inputs as well as operating conditions.
+The engine must have reached the proper temperature to ensure adequate light-off of its catalytic converter and proper lubrication for an effortless restart.

-With a manual-gearbox car, engine shutdown typically comes with braking to a complete stop, gearbox in neutral and clutch release.
-Cars with automatic transmissions shut down upon braking to a full stop - the shut down is activated by the foot brake pedal being in use when the car comes to a halt.
-If the car is slowed initially by manual use of the automatic gear box and final stoppage is by use of the handbrake the engine will not shut down.
+In a car with a manual transmission, engine shutdown typically occurs when braking to a complete stop, shifting the gearbox to neutral, and releasing the clutch.
+Cars with automatic transmissions shut down upon braking to a full stop; the shutdown is activated by pressing the foot brake pedal when the car comes to a halt.
+If the car is slowed initially by manual use of the automatic gearbox and final stoppage is achieved by using the handbrake, the engine will not shut down.

 Enhanced components

-The system needs to be implemented in conjunction with modifications and reinforcements on many of the car's components in order to reinforce the engine and electrical system durability and long-term wear resistance, due to the increased loads that the added stopping and starting cycles impose.
-To accomplish similar levels of durability, comfort and user experience to that of older cars without the system, the car's manufacturer can include one or more of the following enhancements in the car's industrial design:
+The system needs to be implemented in conjunction with modifications and reinforcements on many of the car's components in order to reinforce the engine and electrical system durability and long-term wear resistance, as added stopping and starting cycles impose increased loads on those systems.
+To accomplish similar levels of durability, comfort and user experience to that of older cars without the system, the car's manufacturer can include any of the following enhancements in the car's industrial design: